McTavishLab/physcraper/docs/mds/INSTALL.md

 - ConfigParser

-### 4. Come out of the virtual environment:
+After you are finished working with physcraper and you don't want to run Physcraper anymore, deactivate the virtual environment with:

 ```
 deactivate
 ```

-Do this after you are finished working with physcraper.

-# II.
-Checking for dependencies
+## Checking for dependencies

 Currently complete phylogenetic updating WITH `physcraper` requires [raxmlHPC](http://sco.h-its.org/exelixis/web/software/raxml/index.html) and [MUSCLE](install-muscle.md) to be installed and in the path.